 If this doesn’t work, use a plunger.
 Block up the sink overflow (the holes across the top of the basin) with wet kitchen towel, to prevent air escaping.
 Put some water in the sink or bathtub and place the plunger firmly down on the plughole, lifting it up and down in rapid succession.
 You will probably see hair and other stuff come up from the plughole.
 This might solve the problem, though not always.

 If that will not work try this traditional remedy: pour down a half a cup of bicarbonate of soda, followed by a spoonful of malt vinegar.
 The mixture will fizz: leave it to stand for one hour then run the tap.
 If that does not clear the problem?
-Caustic soda (Sodium hydroxide) in a water solution.
+Caustic soda (possum removal) in a water solution.
 Be careful you do not get any on your skin as it has a corrosive effect on skin, so treat it with respect.
 Sometimes it works, sometimes not, but I know some people who swear by this method of unblocking traps in sinks and baths.

 If you still can not unblock your sink and toilet cubes you may require something’stronger. ‘